Francis Upritchard: Collaborative works

 In recent years Upritchard has frequently collaborated with furniture designer Martino Gamper (also her husband) and jeweller Karl Fritsch.
 In their 2009 exhibition Feierabend at Kate Macgarry was an early outing of their collaborative works, mixing Gamper's furniture with Upricthard's sculpted figures and Fritsch's jewellery and objects.

 For their 2011 installation Gesamtkunsthandwerk for the Govett-Brewster Art Gallery's international group exhibition Stealing the Senses, Upritchard, Fritsch and Gamper collaborated with other New Zealand artists, most from New Plymouth: weaver Lynne Mackay, potter Nicholas Brandon, bronze-caster Jonathan Campbell, felter Pam Robinson, glass blower Jochen Holz and woodturners Jan Komarkowski and Peter Wales.
 The exhibition was re-presented at Hamish McKay Gallery in Wellington.
 The title is a German word meaning 'a total artwork that involves all the parts of the arts and in particular the work of the handmade'.
 The artists stated:

 We don't understand why there needs to be such distinctions amongst art, craft and design.
 Arts and crafts weren't always separated.

 We are interested in collapsing hierarchies that operate in language and value.

 We feel that we are making work with similar intuition, care and intent.

 Upritchard continues to work collaboratively and enlist others in the making of her work, most recently with New Plymouth potter Nicholas Brandon, who was trained by Mirek Smíšek.
 For her 2016 exhibition Dark Resters at Ivan Anthony Gallery in Auckland and the Ilam Campus Gallery at Canterbury University Brandon made ceramic works and glazes that formed part of Upritchard's installations, with textiles and her signature figures.

 Public art

-Upritchard's only piece of public art to date is installed in inner-city Auckland on Symonds Street.
+Upritchard's first piece of public art is installed in inner-city Auckland on Symonds Street.
 Titled Loafers, the work consists of three bowl-shaped concrete plinths topped with Upritchard's idiosyncratic human figures, and several snake forms, cast from bronze.
 Upritchard has said of these works:

 The Loafers plinths reference important ceramic artist Lucie Rie.
 Rie pioneered domestic-ware in Britain, and her small works were developed at the same time as huge outdoor bronzes and in my mind, share a sort of 1950's aesthetic.

+In 2022, Upritchard's Here Comes Everybody was unveiled for the Sydney Modern Project of the Art Gallery of New South Wales.